packagist/private-packagist-docs/docs/mirrored-repositories.md

 For private repositories that require authentication, first create credentials under Settings &gt; Manage Credentials, then add the mirrored repository and select the credential during setup.

-After adding a new mirrored repository, run `composer update mirrors` in your projects to update the download locations in your lock file.
+After adding a new mirrored repository, run `composer update mirrors` in your projects to update the download locations in your lock file to point to your Private Packagist repository instead.

 See also: [Mirroring Magento Marketplace Packages](mirror-magento-marketplace.md) for a detailed walkthrough.